sterlzbd/roda/README.md

 the block returns, the response will be returned.
 If the block returns a string and the response body hasn't already been written to, the block return value will interpreted as the body for the response.
+If the non of the `r.on` blocks match and the route block returns a string, it will be interpreted as the body for the response.

 `r.redirect` immediately returns the response, allowing for